Doral, Florida: History

 In the late 1950s, real estate pioneers Alfred and Doris Kaskel purchased 2400 acre of swampland between Northwest 36 Street and Northwest 74 Street and from Northwest 79 Avenue to Northwest 117 Avenue for about $49,000, intending to build a golf course and hotel.
 In 1962, the Doral Country Club opened in western Dade County, featuring the blue, red, and par-3 golf courses, along with a hotel on Miami Beach.
-The "Doral" name combined Doris and Alfred.
+The "Doral" name is a combination of Doris and Alfred's names.
 As Doral's first structure, the Doral Hotel, and Country Club became the area's hot spot: guests were transported from the beach to the country club for a day on the golf course.

 In the second year of operations, the Kaskels hosted the first Doral Open Invitational, Florida's major PGA event.
-Alfred offered $50,000 in prize money to attract well-known golfers.
+Alfred offered $50,000 in prize money to attract well-known golfers and add credibility to the course.
 According to the South Florida Golf Foundation, at the time, only three other tournaments were held in Florida, offering a combined total of $65,000 prize money.

 By the early 1980s, Doral experienced its first residential growth spurt, when Alfred's and Doris' grandson Bill developed Doral Estates, followed by a joint venture with Lennar to build Doral Park.
 Both communities were named after the hotel, a trend that was to be repeated many more times.
 Although younger families started flooding the area, there were no stores, schools, or parks.
 Initially, most new homes were investment properties or second homes, but early full-time residents started coming together as a community.

 From 1983 to 1985, Miami-Dade County imposed a building moratorium to protect the area's water wells.
 Once the ban was lifted, Doral experienced tremendous growth.
 In 1989, Morgan Levy helped organize the West Dade Federation of Homeowner Associations to stand strong against proposals that threatened the community's welfare.
 Thus, they secured a police station instead of a jail and convinced county officials to implement higher development standards and more lighting, roads, and landscaping.